- $15 Billion+ Won

-Here are just a few car accident cases that Morgan & Morgan, with its track record of results has won in the Tampa area.
+Here are just a few car crash cases that Morgan & Morgan, with its track record of results has won in the Tampa area.

-- $5.2 million settlement after a rollover car accident caused a cervical injury, rendering the client paraplegic.
+- $5.2 million settlement after a rollover caused a cervical injury, rendering the client paraplegic.

-- $1.3 million settlement for a 45-year-old woman, after an accident with a commercial truck caused shoulder injuries that required multiple surgeries and caused a disability.
+- $1.3 million settlement for a 45-year-old woman who collided with a commercial truck and sustained shoulder injuries that required multiple surgeries.

-- $362,000 settlement after the victim of a car accident suffered cervical herniations, cervical fractures, and a lumbar fracture.
+- $362,000 settlement after the victim of an crash suffered cervical herniations, cervical fractures, and a lumbar fracture.

-- $292,587 settlement for a client who suffered herniations of the neck and the lower back after a car accident.
+- $292,587 settlement for a client who suffered herniations of the neck and the lower back.

-- $210,000 settlement after a car accident left a 46-year-old woman with severe neck and back injuries, leading to a spinal fusion.
+- $210,000 settlement after an accident left a 46-year-old woman with severe neck and back injuries, leading to a spinal fusion.

 - $150,000 settlement for our client who, after suffering herniations in his upper back after being struck by a vehicle, was unable to return to work for a period of time.